amd-miri/jrccties-dev/profiles/multisite_drupal_communities/modules/contrib/scheduler_workbench/README.txt

 Scheduler triggers automatic publication or unpublication of a node.
 It also adds a field to capture a default value for unpublication and adds a permission to determine which users can override this default value.
+When cron runs, the content scheduled will be published or unpublished.
+The content will only be published if the current status is allowed to be published.

 Requirements